Huddersfield Town's 2014/15 Customer Charter

 Huddersfield Town’s Success Centre is situated at the Stadium and has been operating since April 1999.
 The 'Success Centre' is aimed at young people who have been identified by their school as those who may benefit from intensive work in numeracy and literacy through IT.
 The Club actively hosts and supports the centre by providing football related rewards and access to players as incentives for children.

-The centre also works with local community groups through family leaning initiatives and U3A.
+The centre also works with local community groups through family learning initiatives and U3A.

 Huddersfield Town recognises that it must communicate proactively and widely with all its supporters and stakeholders.
 The Club is particularly proud of our relationship with supporters clubs and will continue to positively respond to branch requests for Club officials to attend meetings.